Safety on the A34

 Highways England presented a first draft of its safety review at Westminster in April last year.
 Although the A34 was found to be statistically no more dangerous than many other similar roads, this did acknowledge the particular issues on the stretch by East Ilsley and, importantly, it recognised the huge economic impact caused by hold ups and collisions, given the increasing importance of the road as a major north-south transport link.
 The A34 Action Group did a great job in running an online survey which provided further useful evidence.

 Highways England then came back to Westminster at the end of October with the final version of its Safety Review.
 This focussed on the stretch between the M4 and the M40 and we were pleased to see some positive and sensible recommendations, including improved signage and reconfiguration of both laybys and junctions.
 The Review made clear that some of these (around Beedon and East Ilsley) are below the safety standard required for roads of this kind.
 To my mind, this alone should mean that improvements must be prioritised.
 A great deal of work has gone into getting to this stage but the fact remains that to the average driver not one thing has changed on the A34 since those tragic accidents in the summer of 2016.
 In my view it is being negligent at best, culpable at worst, if the safety implications are ignored and no action is taken.
 I have responded to Highways England giving my full support for their recommendations and emphasising the urgent need for funding.
-I am also seeking another meeting with the Minister and a further Westminster Hall debate which is a good way to keep this issue live and one which requires the Minister to come and respond in person.
+I am also seeking another meeting with the Minister and there may be a further Westminster Hall debate which is a good way to keep this issue live and one which requires the Minister to come and respond in person.
 The A34 Action Group has done a great job in running an online survey and this has provided useful evidence which has also been submitted to Highways England.